inf112-v19/Bender/Deliverables/Oblig2.md

 * Communication between the meetings happen on slack and trello.
 * Code, docs and mandatory exercises should be commited to the git repository.
 * Other files like charts, word documents, etc .. should be stored on google drive.

+# Retrospective
+* We decided to switch from trello to github (project board).
+It was hard to keep track of multiple channels of information (easier with one less).
+* We decided to use pull requests for easier code review (instead of pushing directly to master)
+* We decided to add a github plugin to slack for notifications about changes in the repository.